vwflow/vwflow-php/README.md

 The examples directory contains a [direct_upload](https://github.com/vwflow/vwflow-php/tree/master/examples/direct_upload) section with scripts that demonstrate how to generate forms for end-user uploads.

 ## Development
 This PHP library is maintained by the VWflow team.
-It doesn't yet cover the complete API, but we plan to extend it based on our customer's needs.
+It doesn't yet cover the complete API, but we plan to extend it based on the needs of our customers.
 If you have a bug or feature request, please [open a new issue](https://github.com/vwflow/vwflow-php/issues/new).